cotes2020/jekyll-theme-chirpy/_posts/SOC/PaloAltoNetwork/CortexXDR-Admin-Guid.md

 To receive Cortex XDR notifications using <kbd>Syslog server</kbd>, define the settings for the <kbd>Syslog receiver</kbd> from which want to send notifications.

-- STEP 1 | Before define the Syslog settings, enable access to the following Cortex XDR IP addresses for deployment region in <font color=red> firewall configurations </font>
+- STEP 1 | Before define the Syslog settings, enable access to the following Cortex XDR IP addresses for deployment region in <font color=OrangeRed> firewall configurations </font>
   - ![ip](https://i.imgur.com/E4LLA3v.png)

 - STEP 2 | Settings > Integrations > External Applications.